rails/rails/guides/source/plugins.md

 This section will explain how to add a method to String that will be available anywhere in your rails application.

-In this example you will add a method to String named +to_squawk+.
+In this example you will add a method to String named `to_squawk`.
 To begin, create a new test file with a few assertions:

 ```ruby
 # yaffle/test/core_ext_test.rb